 Do background checks always require a social security number?

 No, not all background checks require an SSN.
-An SSN may be required depending on the background check's nature and its intentional use.
+Depending on the background check's nature and its intentional use, an SSN may be required.
 For example, background checks performed for educational purposes may not require an SSN, while those performed for employment, tenant, and loan purposes usually do.

 Without an SSN, what types of background checks are possible?

 It's possible that background checks carried out for academic reasons, like student admissions, won't need an SSN.
-Alternative forms of identification, like the number on a driver's license or passport, may be in these circumstances to confirm the identity of the person.
+Alternative forms of identification, like the number on a driver's license or passport, maybe, in these circumstances, confirm the identity of the person.

-How does the information obtained from a background check without an SSN differ from one with an SSN?
+How does the information obtain from a background check without an SSN differ from one with an SSN?

 A background check without an SSN may provide limited information, such as criminal records and public records.
 On the other hand, a background check with an SSN can provide more comprehensive information, such as credit history and employment history, in addition to criminal and public records.